karlflores/WatchYourBackProject/README.md

 - To maximise the use and efficiency of the table we incrementally fill up the table using iterative deepening search.
 When we increase the depth of search we always just try the best move that we have found so far to direct our search to deeper levels.

 - To reduce branching factor we also attempted to apply symmetries to the byte-array board representation.
 We did so by the following: when a symmetry was applied to a board representation we checked if the resultant board was in the transposition table.
 We originally tested for horizontal reflection in both placement and moving phases, and tested vertical, horizontal and rotation in the moving phases.
 We found that for most cases there was no point in testing for symmetries and reflections in the moving phases as through our simulations we found that it was very rare that we would be able to generate states that were symmetries of other states already in the table.
 Since the cost of applying a symmetry is O(n^2) and that we would be checking for symmetries at every state, that this was not worth it.
 We found that we were only finding symmetries in the first few moves of the board game, and hardly any, if any symmetries were found in the moving phase.
 We decided to not check for any symmetries when checking in the transposition table.
 The code supplied has the symmetry checking commented out.
-The relavent methods used for rotation, reflection are still provided.
+The relevant methods used for rotation, reflection are still provided.

 - We clear the transposition table after every call to find the next move in the placement phase of the game.
 This is to stop it from growing too big.
 In the placement phase we do not clear the table.
 From our tests, the table does not exceed the memory limits of the game when it is not cleared during the moving phase.